Jouvens-Corantin/Minesweeper-Project/README.md

 - **Recursive Tile Clearing**: Automated reveal of empty neighbor tiles when a '0' tile is clicked.
 - **Game Status Tracking**: Includes win/loss conditions and a reset mechanism.
 - **Flagging System**: Ability to mark potential mines using right-click.
+- **Leaderboard**: Completion times are taken and stored in a .txt file.

 ## Memory Management
 A critical aspect of this project is the robust management of system resources.